Erix025/profile/content/_index.md

 - rss
 - json
 ---
-🏫 I'm a junior student at Zhejiang University, majoring in Computer Science and Technology.
+🏫 I'm a senior student at Zhejiang University, majoring in Computer Science and Technology.

-🔭 I'm interested in MLSys and Efficient AI Inference System.
+🔭 I’m interested in Efficient AI through algorithm–system co-design, focusing on hardware-friendly sparse and quantized module design as well as efficient inference strategies.

 🚀 I'm currently a leader of ZJUSCT, a super computing team at Zhejiang University which has won several international super computing competitions.